Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

 How Bankruptcy Affects Credit

-When you file for bankruptcy, the best your creditors can expect to collect is a fraction of the money you owe them.
-(In a Chapter 7 filing, creditors may get nothing at all.)
-It's understandable, then, that bankruptcy typically makes lenders wary of issuing you new credit.
-Some lenders turn down any credit applicant with a bankruptcy on their credit report.
-Other lenders will consider applicants with older bankruptcy entries, but typically charge high interest rates and fees because they consider bankruptcy filers risky borrowers.
+After you file for bankruptcy, your creditors may recoup only a fraction of the money you owe them (or none at all), so that can make other lenders wary of working with you.
+Some lenders turn down any applicant with a bankruptcy on their credit report.
+Others consider applicants with older bankruptcy entries but may charge high interest rates and fees.

 Tips for Using Credit Cards After Bankruptcy

-Even more important is to pay your credit card bills on time.
-Payment history is the most significant factor that determines your FICO® Score☉ , so steady on-time payments will help increase your score, while late or missed payments can seriously lower them.
+- Always pay your credit card bill on time.
+Payment history is the most significant factor that determines your FICO Score, the credit score used by 90% of top lenders, so regular on-time payments will help your scores, while late or missed payments can significantly lower them.

-Become an authorized user.
-If you don't qualify for an unsecured credit card, and cannot afford a secured card, you may be able to begin accumulating a positive payment history as an authorized user on a friend's or family member's credit card account.
+- Become an authorized user.
+If you don't qualify for an unsecured credit card, and can't afford a secured card, you may be able to begin logging a positive payment history as an authorized user on a friend's or family member's credit card account.
 The account will appear on your credit reports, but the primary cardholder is responsible for making payments to the card issuer.
-If the primary user has stellar credit and makes all payments on time, your credit scores are likely to improve; if the primary user has a record of late payments or a large amount of debt, however, that won't do your scores any good.
+If the primary user keeps their balance low and makes timely payments, your credit scores are likely to improve.

 Learn More About Your Credit After Bankruptcy